Ball Toys you won't Believe Help these Two Important Learning Areas This article provides recommendations…

 For example, a child’s ability to maintain upper body support affects your child’s writing capability.
 These skills and activities also allow your child to retain what the teacher is teaching; it prevents behavior issues, improves attention and focus in the classroom, and even helps your child get their thoughts down on paper or copy instructions from the chalkboard to their paper.

 Even helping my own son to stay active in the winter and getting him motivated to do some of these exercises at home can be a challenge.
-That is why the elf is helping us provide some motivation this year and why we are taking some of these important skills and throwing them in with a fun, creative holiday traditions that create memories for years to come.
+That is why the Elf on the Shelf gross motor activities are providing some motivation this year and why we are taking some of these important skills and throwing them in with a fun, creative holiday traditions that create memories for years to come.

 Some of our elf’s recommendations are easy, fun and don’t cost anything.
 You will want to use these ideas on days when they are out of school (perhaps on weekends).
 However, we’ve found the best results come from those gross motor activities that incorporate toys, swings and strength-based items.
 Use these activities on days where your child is going to school and when they need that extra sensory stimulation for learning.